yancanmao/yancanmao.github.io/_pages/about.md

 ======

 I am currently a System Engineer and Researcher at ByteDance Singapore, where I focus on developing AI Infrastructure Ray for large-scale distributed machine learning workloads.
-Before this, I was a Postdoctoral Research Fellow at the School of Computing, National University of Singapore (NUS), where I focused on cloud-native data systems and stream processing technologies.
+Previously, I was a Postdoctoral Research Fellow at the School of Computing, National University of Singapore (NUS), where I concentrated on cloud-native data systems and stream processing technologies.
 I completed my PhD at NUS under the supervision of  [Dr. Richard T. B. Ma](https://richard-ma.netlify.app/).

 I actively collaborate with [Dr. Shuhao Zhang](https://shuhaozhangtony.github.io/) on innovative research in streaming systems and related topics.